abdfaizaan/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 6 Create a Traffic Manager profile using the Azure portal.md

 ## Lab scenario

 In this lab, you will create a Traffic Manager profile to deliver high availability for the fictional Contoso Ltd organization's web application.
-You will create two instances of a web application deployed in two different regions (East US and West Europe).
-The East US region will act as a primary endpoint for Traffic Manager, and the West Europe region will act as a failover endpoint.
+You will create two instances of a web application deployed in two different regions (**<inject key="Region" enableCopy="false"/>** and West Europe).
+The **<inject key="Region" enableCopy="false"/>** region will act as a primary endpoint for Traffic Manager, and the West Europe region will act as a failover endpoint.

 You will then create a Traffic Manager profile based on endpoint priority.
 This profile will direct user traffic to the primary site running the web application.
-Traffic Manager will continuously monitor the web application, and if the primary site in East US is unavailable, it will provide automatic failover to the backup site in West Europe.
+Traffic Manager will continuously monitor the web application, and if the primary site in **<inject key="Region" enableCopy="false"/>** is unavailable, it will provide automatic failover to the backup site in West Europe.

 **Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Create%20a%20Traffic%20Manager%20profile%20using%20the%20Azure%20portal)** is available that allows you to click through this lab at your own pace.
 You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.